 Play Free FreeCell Solitaire Online.
 Arrange all the cards in order and move them onto the foundations to win the FreeCell Solitaire game!

-CategoriesCard GameTop Solitaire
+CategoriesCard GameTop Mini Solitaire HTML5 Games

 The term FreeCell is derived from the four empty cells above the tableau which are used to store cards temporarily.
 Unlike most of the other solitaire games, all cards in FreeCell Solitaire are dealt face-up, allowing the player to make logical decisions without having to guess.
 Since the player can analyze the outcomes of moves before making them, almost all FreeCell games can be won with strategic play.